vantage-sh/docs.vantage.sh/docs/connecting_gcp.md

    <div>
    <img alt="GCP project permissions menu" width="80%" src="/img/connect-gcp/gcp-project-permissions-menu.png"/> </div>
    </details>
    - In the **New principals** field, under **Add principals**, paste the value for your Vantage service account.
-This service account is the value displayed on the [Vantage GCP Integration page](https://console.vantage.sh/settings/gcp) you opened earlier.
+This value is the one displayed on the [Vantage GCP Integration page](https://console.vantage.sh/settings/gcp) you opened earlier.
    - In the **Role** field, under **Assign roles**, search for and select **BigQuery Job User**.
    <details><summary>Expand to view example image</summary>
    <div>